 enhances the activity of rhizobia and increases the number of branches and pod per plants,

 consequently producing a higher total yield of pea.
-Phosphorus is crucial for root
+Phosphorus is very crucial for root

 development, energy transfer, and overall plant metabolism Nadeem et al. (2003).
 The

-genetic diversity within pea varieties is significant, with each variety displaying distinct
+genetic diversity within pea varieties is significant,in which each variety displays distinct

 characteristics and adaptations.
 This diversity is essential for breeding programs focused on